-- Extra virgin olive oil: Good quality, fruity or more neutral-tasting olive oil like our California olive oil is perfect in this cake.
-Subtle and delicious, it helps enhance the orange flavor and provides moisture without overwhelming the taste of the cake.
+- Extra virgin olive oil: Good quality, fruity or more neutral-tasting olive oil like our Italian Nocellara is perfect in this cake.
+Avoid oils that are peppery or bitter, as they’ll overwhelm the flavor.

-- All-purpose flour: To form the base of the batter.
-You can use a 1:1 gluten-free flour alternative if needed.
+- All purpose flour: Use a 1:1 gluten-free flour alternative if needed.
 Your cake will be slightly more dense but just as scrumptious!

 - Kosher salt: A crucial flavor enhancer, bringing out the natural taste of the rest of the ingredients.